-Our vision is a sustainable market where scholarly books and journals are freely accessible for each and every reader around the world.
+Our vision is a sustainable market where scholarly content is freely accessible for each and every reader around the world.

 The KU Team